boostkpi/docs.github.io/docs/release-notes/index.md

 1. TOC
 {:toc}

+## December 2023
+- Improved the UX by re-implementing the dashboard in react.
+The dashboard app now flickers less and renders quicker.
+- Improved the drilldown results for non-additive KPIs (like CPC, AOV, Conversion rates).

 ## November 2023
 - In the KPI breakdown tab, you can now roll up the results by a coarser time granularity.
 For example, you can get daily or weekly KPIs for hourly dataset.
 - The dimension heatmap is now more useful.
 It will now show a dimension row even if there is an include/exclude filter on it.